-The unusual logo of Solana displays the typical structure of a blockchain platform and the principle of the cryptocurrency belonging to it.
+The unusual Solana logo displays the typical structure of a blockchain platform and the principle of the cryptocurrency it supports.
 Together, they form a complete concept known in the circles of digital coin holders.
 The currency unit is presented in vivid and contrasting colors to attract more attention.

 Solana is a young blockchain platform that has experienced several failures, hacks, and lawsuits since it began operating in 2020.
 However, it has stayed afloat, becoming a recognized alternative to Ethereum.
 The history of Solana began in 2017 when Anatoly Yakovenko, a former Qualcomm engineer, introduced a novel approach to blockchain scalability through the Proof of History (PoH) consensus mechanism.
 Soon joined by fellow engineers Greg Fitzgerald, Stephen Akridge, and Raj Gokal, Yakovenko established Solana Labs, initially named Loom.
 The project’s first test network showcased higher transaction speeds than existing platforms, attracting investor attention.
 Following multiple successful funding rounds and technology refinements, Solana launched its mainnet beta in 2020, quickly expanding its ecosystem with decentralized finance (DeFi), NFTs, and gaming applications.
-Partnerships with prominent entities like FTX and USDC boosted its growth, although rapid popularity occasionally strained network stability, prompting critical technical updates.
-Despite market volatility and challenges—notably from FTX’s collapse—Solana introduced innovative products such as the Saga smartphone and continued strengthening its infrastructure.
-By 2024, Solana supported over 1,000 projects, solidifying its status as one of the leading blockchain platforms globally.
+Partnerships with prominent entities such as FTX and USDC boosted its growth, though rapid popularity occasionally strained network stability, prompting critical technical updates.
+Despite market volatility and challenges, notably from FTX’s collapse, Solana introduced innovative products, including the Saga smartphone, and continued to strengthen its infrastructure.
+By 2024, Solana will support over 1,000 projects, solidifying its status as one of the leading blockchain platforms globally.

 Meaning and History

-The first to appear was the company Solana.
+The first to appear was the company, Solana.
 Two years later, it launched a blockchain platform of the same name to support its decentralized applications.
-To ensure optimal functioning, it, in turn, announced the release of its cryptocurrency, which received the abbreviated designation SOL on the exchange, becoming an alternative to Ethereum.
+To ensure optimal functioning, it, in turn, announced the release of its cryptocurrency, designated SOL on the exchange, serving as an alternative to Ethereum.
 Despite the large number of similar names, there is only one logo, adopted in 2020, simultaneously with the emergence of the blockchain.
-It is colorful enough to attract attention and incredibly restrained to show a businesslike spirit.
+It is colorful enough to attract attention yet incredibly restrained in conveying a businesslike spirit.

 What is Solana?